russelljjarvis/ASU_email/README.md

 create a "round-trip test".
 This requires:
 * local unix based email server needs to be able to receive email.
 * myasu email needs a forwarding rule setup, to auto-forward email pertaining to crontab test-mails.
-* crontab sends email, this triggers a timer to start a stop watch to time elapsed time until local unix mail client receives the mail from myASU (completing the round trip).
+* crontab sends email, this triggers a timer to start a stop watch to time measure elapsed time until local unix mail client receives the mail from myASU (completing the round trip).
 * Mean and std dev of round trip mail latencies can be computed.
 Annomolies can then be investigated at the email header level of resolution.

 ## Installation
 Confirm tools exhist, and if not install.

-**1** check if mail is installed on your system. try to launch with command `mail` or `mailx` on OSX.
+* Check if mail is installed on your system. try to launch with command `mail` or `mailx` on OSX.
 If its not installed:

 If on Ubuntu: